eneko/eneko.github.io/projects/99-swift-problems/index.md

 layout: page
 permalink: /projects/99-swift-problems/
 title: Ninety-Nine Swift Problems
-desc: Ninety-Nine Swift Problems is an adaptation from the Ninety-Nine Scala problems.
+desc: Ninety-Nine Swift Problems is an adaptation from 99 Scala problems.
 keywords: swift, problems, programming, computer, science, cs, challenge, linkedlist, binarytree, graph
 image: /media/99-swift-problems.png
 ---

-Ninety-Nine Swift Problems is a collection of interesting problems that will help Swift programmers like you learn and practice your skills in logic programming, data structures and algorithms in the [Swift programming language](https://swift.org).
+Ninety-Nine Swift Problems is a collection of interesting problems (also known as challenges) that will help Swift programmers like you learn and practice your skills in logic programming, data structures and algorithms in the [Swift programming language](https://swift.org).